jamescherti/compile-angel.el/README.md

 ;; `native-comp-jit-compilation' to t.
 (setq native-comp-jit-compilation t)
 (setq native-comp-deferred-compilation native-comp-jit-compilation)  ; Deprecated

-;; NOTE: You can also experiment with:
-;; - Fully disabling `native-comp-jit-compilation' by setting it to nil, ;;   allowing `compile-angel' to completely replace the Emacs JIT compiler.
-;; - For users who do not need byte compilation, it can be disabled by ;;   setting `compile-angel-enable-byte-compile' to nil.
-Disabling ;;   byte compilation has minimal impact since native compilation is the primary ;;   contributor to improved speed.
 ```

-If you set `native-comp-jit-compilation` to nil, compile-angel will fully replace Emacs' native JIT compilation feature.
-It will natively compile all files that need compilation (i.e., out-of-date files or those where the `.el` file is more recent than the `.eln` file), as it will no longer depend on Emacs to perform the compilation.

 Additionally, ensure that native compilation is enabled: This should return t:
 ```